 - Boston Harbor Region - May 22, Executive Office of Energy and Environmental Affairs, Boston.

 - North Shore Region - May 28, Gloucester City Hall, Gloucester.

 - Cape Cod and Islands Region - June 3, Barnstable County Assembly of Delegates Chamber, Barnstable.

 - South Shore Region - June 16, Marshfield Senior Center, Marshfield.

 The workshop agenda included: presentations on the basics of coastal processes and shoreline management approaches file size 4MB and on Coastal Erosion Commission background, context, and next steps file size 6MB and group discussion on such topics as science and mapping needs, best management practices, and local assistance.
-A summary of the workshops is being developed by the facilitation team at Consensus Building Institute and will be made available here when complete.
+A report summarizing the workshops was developed by the facilitation team at the Consensus Building Institute.

 Working Group Meetings and Updates: